 The main takeaway of the study is that exposure to UV light anywhere on the body drives a huge increase in testosterone levels.
 I, however, wanted to test out the particulars of the study.
 Bluntly put, I wanted to see what would happen when I directly exposed the balls to UV light.
 I did this through an open window during the heat of day when the UV Index was high.
 I noticed they immediately began to grow upon first exposure.
 I knew this is the area where the body produces the vast majority of testosterone, so it made sense that local exposure to sunlight would trigger a disproportionate increase.
 The physical changes I observed coupled with the increases in energy and motivation to work out convinced me not only that the study was accurate, but that it was a major game-changer for the sports and fitness industries.

 Exposing one’s nether parts to sunlight is neither practical nor desirable for obvious reasons.
 This has led some guys aware of the benefits to use UV red light therapy to achieve the same outcome in the privacy of their own home (see here).
 I don’t doubt this works, but since it’s not something I’ve personally experimented with, I won’t say much about it.
 What I do know is that red light technology can be quiet pricey.
-However, I did discover a cheap and natural method that arguably works even better than expensive alternatives.
+However, I did discover a cheap and natural method that arguably worked even better for me than expensive alternatives.

 Vitamin D is known as the sunshine vitamin for good reason.
 The human body has a Vitamin D receptor in nearly ever cell of the body and is highly evolved to generate Vitamin D upon exposure to the sun.
 After I first read the study a few years ago, I wondered whether the increase in testosterone was triggered by the local production of Vitamin D directly on the skin in response to the UV light exposure.
 That in mind, I experimented with different doses of Vitamin D topical applied directly to the balls.
 Lo and behold, I noticed the same enlarging effect as when I had gotten direct UV light exposure.
 In this process of trial and error, I came to the conclusion that less is more.
 When the skin is exposed to UV light, it naturally generates Vitamin D in a uniform fashion.
 Small exposed areas of skin naturally produce small amounts of Vitamin D, and applying to much Vitamin D to any one region can interfere with its natural synthesis by the body.
 I found that less than 1,000 IU was enough for me to achieve the desired effect and that higher doses were wholly ineffective.
 Whenever I apply Vitamin D directly to my skin I prefer to crack open the Vitamin D softgels rather than purchase a topical product.
 My method is cheaper and it enables me to control the dosing better than prepared formulations.
 This is an excellent product for this purpose: Sundown Naturals Vitamin D3 1000 IU (Amazon affiliate link).
 This brand offers excellent margins and the softgels are easy to get into with a toothpick.
 I would apply a little more than half of the softgel every few days and could notice a major difference within a few hours.